 E2S UPPA Talents Academy Grants:

-This scholarship program of excellence is aimed at outstanding students coming primarily from Europe or the North, Center, and South America.
+This scholarship program of excellence is aimed at outstanding students coming primarily from Europe and America.

 Further information will be provided during the application procedure.

-At the end of this program, the students in the Master of Mechanics and Physics in Porous Media will be able to:
+At the end of this program, the students in the «Chemical and Microbiological Characterization for Environmental Issues Master” will be able to:

 Prospects for employment or further study